tmoens/zebrafish-facility-manager/zf-deployment-docs/docs/Update.md

 ## Migrate Configuration Files

-You have to copy client and server config files from the live system to the staging system.
+You have to copy config files from the live system to the staging system.

-If there have been changes to the format of the configuration files or an expansion of the available configuration knobs and buttons, now is the time to edit the configuration files.
+If there have been changes to the format of the configuration file or an expansion of the available configuration knobs and buttons, now is the time to edit the configuration files.
 See the Per Facility guide for details on config files.